Eaternity/eaternity-website/_posts/foodprint/0000-01-01-saving-the-planet.md

     <div class="col-sm-7">
       <p>Extreme weather events like heavy rain, hurricanes, heat waves and droughts are amplifed in frequency and severity by climate change, just like mudslides, melting permafrost, acidifcation of the oceans, the loss of plant and animal species, the spread of disease, yield drops, and increasing water scarcity.
 Polar ice caps and alpine glaciers are melting at a rapid pace, which causes sea levels to rise.
 The fooding and the erosion of islands and coastal areas is the result.
 Climate change is not an event in the future.
 It’s literally happening right now.</p>
 <p>
-Human activities are responsible for the rise in temperature7.
+Human activities are responsible for the rise in temperature.
 Greenhouse gases like carbon dioxide, methane and nitrous oxide are released to the air by the burning of fossil fuels and agricultural practices.
 Greenhouse gases trap the heat from the sun into the earth’s system.
 Apart from the temperature going up, also the circulation and distribution of water around the earth is changing as well as many other factors impacting our lives and how we can inhabit this planet.
 </p>
 <p>
 Global average temperature is increasing at an unprecedented rate.
 It has increased by 0.8 degrees since the 19th century, but most warming has occurred in the last three decades with roughly 0.2 degrees per decade9.
 As heat is not evenly distributed, northern regions heat up much faster than other regions.
-In August 2017 the frst tanker crossed the Arctic without an icebreaker.
+In August 2017 the first tanker crossed the Arctic without an icebreaker.
 And this is just the tip of the iceberg.
 The higher we allow the global temperature to rise, the higher the price we pay will be.
-There are worldwide eforts made to keep the rising temperatures within limits.
+There are worldwide efforts made to keep the rising temperatures within limits.
 At the Paris climate conference in 2015 a global agreement was reached to keep global warming below 2 degrees.
-These eforts are not going to prevent us from any damage.
+These efforts are not going to prevent us from any damage.
 They only aim at keeping the consequences manageable for humankind.
 </p>

     </div>